Clam Pass Park beach is a worth discovering for its beauty and the fun offered by its tidal flow

 Parents should note that the pull of the tide still can be strong and children should be closely supervised.
 We’ve been here when the current pulled us well into the mangrove lagoon and it was a challenge to swim against it.
 There is no lifeguard in this section of the beach.

 Because this is the beach for the Naples Grande Beach Resort, regular folks benefit from exceptional amenities intended for hotel guests.
 There’s a little cafe with sandwiches and drinks, and not outrageously priced.
-A concession stand rents chairs, umbrellas, Hobie cats and more.
+A concession stand rents chairs, umbrellas, kayaks and SUPs.

 Clam Pass Park in Naples